Economic development

 Spreeufer in Friedrichshain

-Until the Corona year 2020, Berlin was able to enjoy rapid economic growth.
-Both the increase in gross domestic product and the number of people in work have been above the national average for years.
-The positive development of jobs subject to social security contributions was particularly pleasing.
+Berlin can be pleased with rapid economic growth.
+Both the increase in gross domestic product and the number of people in work are above the national average.

 The Senate Department for Economic Affairs, Energy and Public Enterprises regularly releases reports about the growth and structure of Berlin’s economy.